-Students can right-click on their desktop to have the page translated into another language.
-Some audio translations are provided throughout the lessons via Google Translate and other screen-reading software.
+On some computers, students can right-click to choose another language.
+Audio translations are provided throughout the lessons via Google Translate and other screen-reading software.

 This is a self-paced, monitored course for people seeking U.S. citizenship.
-The duration will vary, depending on the student’s schedule and level of commitment.
+The duration will vary, depending on the student’s schedule and starting level.
 The primary focus is on the naturalization interview and test.
-The purpose is to offer flexibility and continued support.
-Students are highly encouraged to ask questions via email, text and phone calls and will be expected to log in weekly to complete their lessons.
-Live support will be offered during the week.
+The purpose is to offer flexibility and support.

 Develop proficiency in all aspects of the naturalization interview and test; obtain U.S. citizenship.